pyth-network/pyth-sdk-rs/pyth-sdk-solana/README.md

 The BPF tests will also run an instruction count program that logs the resource consumption of various library functions.
 This program can also be run on its own using `cargo test-bpf --test instruction_count`.

-### Releases

-To release a new version of this package, perform the following steps:

-1. Increment the version number in `Cargo.toml`.
-   You may use a version number with a `-beta.x` suffix such as `0.0.1-beta.0` to create opt-in test versions.
-2. Merge your change into `main` on github.
-3. Create and publish a new github release.
-   The name of the release should be the version number, and the tag should be the version number prefixed with `v`.
-   Publishing the release will trigger a github action that will automatically publish the [pyth-client](https://crates.io/crates/pyth-client) rust crate to `crates.io`.